thomastech/Sparky/src/README.md

 # SPARKY Source Code

 ### Introduction
 The SPARKY project uses ESP32 Arduino Libraries.
-Compiling requires VSCode with the Platformio IDE extension and Espressif 32 board platform.
+Compiling requires VSCode with the Platformio IDE extension and Espressif32 board platform.
 It is not intended to be compiled with the Arduino IDE.
 All the software source files are provided so you can make changes.

 Please do NOT create a GitHub issue ticket if you have technical questions or seek advice.
 The place for that is at the official project discussion area found at the rc-cam.com forum: